Logs and Traces

 • Logs record events that occur during processing – informational messages, warnings, and errors.

-• Traces tie logs and results together into a single processing run, visualized as a flow chart.
+• Traces tie logs and result payloads together into a single processing run, visualized as a flow chart.
+Per-node payloads (the data each node emitted) live inside the trace, alongside the graph.

 Logs